annaw-99/nextjs-hackathon/README.md

 HUEY is a modern web application that simplifies restaurant waitlist management.
 It allows diners to join waitlists remotely from their phones and helps restaurants manage their waiting customers efficiently.

+### ✨ Features
+- for diners: browse restaurants with real-time waitlist information and join waitlists remotely from your phone.
+- for restaurant owners: manage waitlist entries and get real-time updates.

+### 🙌🏻 Testing
+To view the admin page, use the credentials below: <br>
+- Email = `wokandwave@gmail.com`
+- Password = `123456`

 ### 🛠️ Tech Stack

 - **Frontend**: Next.js, TypeScript, Tailwind CSS